BETWEEN the LIONS

 • car tag icon

-As we approach the end of the school year, be sure to hang on to your carline tags!
+As we approach the end of the school year, be sure to keep your carline tags over the summer!

-You will not need a new car tag next year!
+You will be able to reuse your car tag next year!

 You can always email the transportation email if you need a replacement or have questions.